sonic-net/SONiC/doc/warm-reboot/Warmboot_Manager_HLD.md

 #### Database

 There are no design changes in the database container.
-NSF Manager will take similar actions as the ones defined in [backup_database()](https://github.com/sonic-net/sonic-utilities/blob/master/scripts/fast-reboot#L243-L273) method in fast-reboot script.
+Warmboot Manager will take similar actions as the ones defined in [backup_database()](https://github.com/sonic-net/sonic-utilities/blob/master/scripts/fast-reboot#L243-L273) method in fast-reboot script.

 ### Backward Compatibility

 ![alt_text](img/notification-channels.png)

-NSF Manager and the existing warm-boot orchestration scripts will co-exist in SONiC.
-NSF Manager will use different notification channels than the existing scripts to send warm-boot related notifications to the switch components.
+Warmboot Manager and the existing warm-boot orchestration scripts will co-exist in SONiC.
+Warmboot Manager will use different notification channels than the existing scripts to send warm-boot related notifications to the switch components.
 Components will identify the warm-boot orchestrator based on the notification channel and take actions accordingly.
 This will only impact the shutdown path of the components since the two orchestrations differ only during warm shutdown i.e. the proposed design doesn't impact the warm bootup path of the components.
-Therefore, the transition of components from existing to the proposed warm-boot orchestration involves registering NSF details with NSF Manager during initialization and adding support for NSF Manager notifications while maintaining support for existing warm-boot notifications.
+Therefore, the transition of components from existing to the proposed warm-boot orchestration involves registering warm-boot details with Warmboot Manager during initialization and adding support for Warmboot Manager notifications while maintaining support for existing warm-boot notifications.

 ### SAI API